bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 How Zeitwerk Interfaces with Rails (`Rails.autoloaders`)
 --------------------------------------------------------

-Zeitwerk is independent library with its own public API.
+Zeitwerk is an independent library with its own public API.
 Rails does not wrap that API in Rails specific configuration settings.
 Instead, it exposes the two loader objects it sets up and lets you call Zeitwerk's methods on them directly: